A Neural Framework for Generalized Causal Sensitivity Analysis: Introduction

 \section{Introduction}

-Causal inference from observational data is central to many fields such as medicine \citep{Glass.2013}, economics \citep{Imbens.1994}, or marketing \citep{Varian.2016}.
+Causal inference from observational data is central to many fields such as medicine \citep{Frauen.2023, Feuerriegel.2024}, economics \citep{Imbens.1994}, or marketing \citep{Varian.2016}.
 However, the presence of unobserved confounding often renders causal inference challenging \citep{Pearl.2009}.
 As an example, consider an observational study examining the effect of smoking on lung cancer risk, where potential confounders, such as genetic factors influencing smoking behavior and cancer risk \citep{Erzurumluoglu.2020}, are not observed.
 Then, the causal relationship is not identifiable, and point identification without additional assumptions is impossible \citep{Pearl.2009}.

 Causal sensitivity analysis offers a remedy by moving from \emph{point} identification to \emph{partial} identification.
 To do so, approaches for causal sensitivity analysis first impose assumptions on the strength of unobserved confounding through so-called sensitivity models \citep{Rosenbaum.1987, Imbens.2003} and then obtain bounds on the causal query of interest.
 Such bounds often provide insights that the causal quantities can not reasonably be explained away by unobserved confounding, which is sufficient for consequential decision-making in many applications \citep{Kallus.2019}.
-In the above example, evidence supporting a causal effect of smoking on lung cancer even without information on genetic factors could serve as a basis for governments to implement anti-smoking policies.

 Existing works on causal sensitivity analysis can be loosely grouped by problem settings.
 These vary across (1)~sensitivity models, such as the marginal sensitivity model (MSM) \citep{Tan.2006}, $f$-sensitivity model \citep{Jin.2022}, and Rosenbaum's sensitivity model \citep{Rosenbaum.1987}; (2)~treatment type (i.e., binary and continuous); and (3)~causal query of interest.
 Causal queries may include (conditional) average treatment effects (CATE), but also distributional effects or simultaneous effects on multiple outcomes.
 Existing works typically focus on a specific sensitivity model, treatment type, and causal query (Table~\ref{tab:rw}).
 However, none is applicable to all settings within (1)--(3).